spotsnel-gaming/private-foundryvtt-server/README.md

 ### Build
-To build the `Containefile`, please do:
+To build the `Dockerfile`, please do:

 ```
-$ podman build -t foundryvtt -f Containerfile .
+$ podman build -t foundryvtt .
 ```

 and use `podman run ... foundryvtt` instead.